JorisAerts/Eclipse-Environment-Variables/README.md

 Or download the jar from the [latest release](https://github.com/JorisAerts/Eclipse-Environment-Variables/releases/latest) and drop it in eclipse's "dropins" folder.
 Restart eclipse.

+### Eclipse
-You'll now see an _Environment Variables_ page in the _General_ section of eclipse's Preferences.
+The plugin can be configured on the _Environment Variables_ page in the _General_ section of eclipse's Preferences, as seen below.

 ![alt text](https://raw.githubusercontent.com/JorisAerts/Eclipse-Environment-Variables/gh-pages/images/PreferencePage-v0.1.0.png "Preference Page")